Application Guidelines – Collective Initiatives, including the Changing Narratives Fund Stream

 - promotion of the Canadian periodical industry in the domestic and foreign markets, particularly through the Web and other digital platforms.

-To be eligible for funding from the Changing Narratives Fund stream, your project must support mentorship, training and/or professional development initiatives for members of diverse communities at all career stages within the periodical industries.
-Changing Narratives Fund stream projects can be funded through direct funding or further distribution:
+For the Changing Narratives Fund stream, eligible projects include support for mentorship, training and/or professional development initiatives for members of diverse communities at all career stages within the periodical industries.

 Eligible expenses